Written by CorpsAfrica/Ghana Volunteer Mr. Daniel Amoah (One Danny)

 - Prophecies of doom

 At this point, I had a mindset that I could give up and I would not be blamed.
 But upon second thought, I told myself, “You cannot fail humanity.”
 So, I started to talk myself out of giving up.
 I started reading my handbook and notes taken down from my Pre-Service Training (PST) and this action empowered me.
-The support of my Volunteer Liaison with his words of encouragement, “we can do it”, “let’s make it work guys”, really motivated me.
-His encouragement anytime we had our weekly check – in calls gave me the push I needed to continue my service.
+The support of my Volunteer Liaison with his words of encouragement, “We can do it”, and “let’s make it work guys”, really motivated me.
+His encouragement anytime we had our weekly check–in calls gave me the push I needed to continue my service.
 At this moment, all I can say is that I have conquered.

 Seeing rural living as a normalcy that I had to refuse.